Time to ReThink

 Household Plastic Products

 Let's not kid ourselves - we all consume products like the ones shown on this web page in our daily lives.
 A trip to your local food market is all you need to verify that single-use plastic packaging is everywhere.
 In fact, we can't escape buying something in plastic.
-Once we get them home, much of this packaging soon ends up in the waste stream.
+Once we get them home, much of this packaging ends up in the waste stream.

 Although partially true on one level, like most storylines fed us by politicians, governments and brands, it's really about profits.
-As a result, more and more products have been placed into plastic packaging as a result, with little or any thought of what the actual impacts are to our oceans, landfills or our health.
+As a result, more products have been placed into plastic packaging as a result, with little or any thought of what the actual impacts are to our oceans, landfills or health.

 Increasing awareness of these issues is our primary mission.
 To create the outrage lacking on this issue and get our cookies and cakes back into paper bags, paper boxes and out of the plastic clamshells that last 500 years.